-Following a one day visit by Ofsted inspectors in March, North Oxfordshire Academy has been judged to be ‘Good’.
-The short inspection was the first time inspectors had visited the academy since it was judged ‘Good’ in 2013.
+Following a two day visit by Ofsted inspectors at the end of January, North Oxfordshire Academy has been judged to be ‘Good’.

-Sara Billins, Principal of North Oxfordshire Academy, who along with her Senior Leadership Team and governors was said to ‘ensure the school remains at the heart of the community’, said:
+Sara Billins, Principal of North Oxfordshire Academy, who along with her Senior Leadership Team was said to provide ‘commitment, drive and ambition’, said:

 ‘We are all thrilled with this report which is a very fair reflection of everything North Oxfordshire Academy has achieved in recent years.
 I am delighted that the inspectors recognised all the work that is well underway to raise standards further.
 Whilst we are greatly encouraged by this report, we have our sights set on becoming an “Outstanding” school and we are now focused on doing whatever it takes to achieve this.’

 In their report, inspectors were impressed with the level of support provided by both the Local Governing Body and the academy’s sponsor, United Learning.

 Andy Buck, Managing Director – Academies at United Learning, said:

 ‘This is a huge vote of confidence in Sara Billins and her senior leadership team.
 Anyone visiting North Oxfordshire Academy is struck by the commitment and motivation of the staff who work tirelessly to help students achieve everything of which they are capable.
 This very strong report demonstrates why North Oxfordshire Academy is one of the most improved schools in the country and why it is fast becoming the first choice of school for parents in this part of Oxfordshire.’